 Communion is celebrated on the first Sunday of each month.

-The 11:00 service, while more traditional in style, is marked by a warm and engaging atmosphere.
-Both the pipe organ and the piano are used to accompany the chancel choir, soloists, and congregational singing.
+Our Sunday morning service is marked by a warm and engaging atmosphere.
+Both the pipe organ and the piano are used to accompany the chancel choir or soloists, as well as congregational singing.
 Music includes hymns and songs from across the history of the Church, from ancient times through the twenty-first century, including music from around the globe that reflects the diversity of the Christian church and of our own church family.
-Worshippers offer particularly enthusiastic greetings during the Passing of the Peace.
 An opportunity is given for worshippers to share joys and concerns for the pastor to include in the pastoral prayer.

 Our communities are filled with violence and suffering.